 The Tennessee offense proved difficult for Dylan Moses to handle

 The heavy amount of misdirection and fast-paced play from the Tennessee offense made things difficult for the linebacker.
 Add on to that the propensity for one or more blockers getting to the second level and you have a recipe for disaster defensively.
-Things fortunately never got that bad for the entire defense, but Moses and his partner-in-crime Christian Harris had a difficult day.
+Things fortunately never got that bad for the entire defense.
+Still, Moses and his partner-in-crime Christian Harris had a difficult day.
 Moses, like most modern-day linebackers, is more of a finesse player than an old school bang around physical specimen.

 Far too often on Saturday, you could see a number in the 60s or 70s escorting Moses off the broadcast screen downfield as the play developed around them.
 They were able to accomplish this because Moses very rarely was able to get a clean read of the situation because of the amount of eye candy going every which direction in Tennessee’s split-zone heavy attack.